-Growing Broccoli plant to enjoy the edible sweet vegetable flowers...
+Growing Broccoli can enjoy the fresh and sweet vegetable flowers.

 Since I came to this country, I have to learn to cook the cool weather vegetables.
-Broccoli´s, Brussels Sprouts and Cauliflower are some of my favourites.
+And Broccoli´s, Brussels Sprouts and Cauliflowers are some of my favourites.

 There are many different types of broccoli in the market.
 Most commonly seen are white, purple, and green broccoli's.